 General Newton is one of 11 four-star generals in the United States Air Force.
 He was commander of Air Education and Training Command at Randolph Air Force Base, TX, where he recruited, trained, and educated all Air Force personnel.

 Newton credits his success to his parents teaching him the Golden Rule and the love of learning.
 "The more I learned, the more I wanted to learn.
 And the more I did, the more I wanted to do."
 General Newton's educational background includes a Master of Arts degree in Public Administration from George Washington University.

 Newton’s awards include the Defense Distinguished Service Medal, the Distinguished Service Medal, the Legion of Merit with oak leaf cluster, the Distinguished Flying Cross with oak leaf cluster, and numerous other military decorations.

-In 2000 he joined Pratt & Whitney, as vice president of international military programs and business development.
-The company is a world leader in the design, manufacture, and service of aircraft engines, space propulsion systems, and industrial gas turbines.
+In 2000 he joined Pratt & Whitney as vice president of international military programs and business development.
+The company is a world leader in designing, manufacturing, and servicing aircraft engines, space propulsion systems, and industrial gas turbines.
 Newton is married to the former Eloise Morning of St. Petersburg, Florida.